lautarodragan/lautarodragan/README.md

 - ⚡ Fun fact: ...
 -->

-My name's Lautaro Dragan.
 I'm a professional JavaScript and TypeScript developer.
 I've been creating applications professionally since 2009, and for fun and learning for 5 years before that.

 My teams and I have deployed code used by tens of millions of humans and I've learned a few things in the process.